SH801/haselwimmer/TESTREADME.md

 async call has finished.

 ### ConnectivityChange.java
-'ConnectivityChange' class responds to 'android.net.conn.CONNECTIVITY\_CHANGE' intents.
+The 'ConnectivityChange' class responds to 'android.net.conn.CONNECTIVITY\_CHANGE' intents.
 The appearance of a CONNECTIVITY\_CHANGE intent means the status of the wifi connection has changed, in which case we use the 'Internet' class to test whether the connection's a fully functioning internet connection.

 ### Conversion.java
-'Conversion' class handles general conversion between base64, hex and byte arrays.
+The 'Conversion' class handles general conversion between base64, hex and byte arrays.

 ### Core.java
-'Core' service manages global variables and sets up objects that must persist through the lifetime of the application, eg. InputStick.
+The 'Core' service class manages global variables and sets up objects that must persist through the lifetime of the application, eg. InputStick.
 The 'Core' service is run on startup as a result of the 'BootCompleted' class receiving the 'android.intent.action.BOOT\_COMPLETED' intent.

 Global variables that 'Core' manages include 'passphrase', used to decrypt the University of Cambridge's unique card key; the encrypted card key is